When do student loan payments resume?

 Will student loan forbearance be extended again?

-NOTE: The following comments are speculative and can only reflect the information currently available.
 The political powers are holding their cards tightly to their chests, so the soonest there may be some concrete direction would be later in July.
-In the meantime, this is what could be expected:- High-risk student loans will benefit from a fresh start with negative histories removed from their credit reports.
+In the meantime, this is what could be expected:

 - At-risk student loans will still have other alternative payment options through their loan servicer.